thomaskrut/thomaskrut/README.md

-### Hello, I'm Thomas.
+### Hello.

-Currently studying Java backend development at Nackademin, Stockholm, Sweden.
-Also somewhat familiar with Go, TypeScript, Vue and Kotlin.
+I'm Thomas.
+Currently a student at Nackademin, Stockholm, Sweden.
+Studying Java backend development.

 Typically, any public repository here is a work in progress for trying new concepts, languages, frameworks and tools.